 - Payload could be an issue.

-Motorhomes with doors towards the rear are becoming something of a rarity these days, so it’s good to see Weinsberg introduce this as one of the models in its new VW Transporter 6.1-based range.
+Motorhomes with doors towards the rear are becoming something of a rarity these days, so it was good to see Weinsberg introduce this as one of the models in its new for 2023 VW Transporter 6.1-based range.

 Having the door moved back means there is more space for a cosy little front lounge with parallel seating – albeit one you have to step down into from both the rear and the cab.
 With the cab seats swivelled around, there is easily enough room for six to have a meal here.